-- The number of landowners willing to participate - Determination by a land protection plan (LPP) of priorities of land to conserve, and appropriate conservation tools - Change in fair market value of property - Availability of funds for acquisition of interests in land
+- The number of landowners willing to participate - Determination by a land protection plan (LPP) of priorities of land to conserve, and appropriate conservation tools - Change in fair market value of property - Availability of funds for acquisition of interests in land - The time between property appraisals and availability of funds - The interest and assistance from other parties, such as land trusts and conservation organizations - Future changes in federal and state tax and estate laws that might affect landowners' decisions to sell or donate land or conservation easements.

-Agency cooperation and COA tools will help conserve agrarian values in the future land is a major reason that other tools are being considered to work in partnership with landowners to conserve resources, so that goals and objectives can be realistically achieved.
+The relatively high anticipated cost of acquiring interests in land is a major reason that other tools are being considered to work in partnership with landowners to conserve resources, so that goals and objectives can be realistically achieved.
 Therefore, it would be necessary to develop an LPP early in the process to set priorities on which parcels of land are most important to conserve, and which tools would be adequate in each case.
 At that time, requests for funds for those parcels of land for which monies are required would be considered through the NPS land acquisition ranking system (LARS) in light of competing demands from other NPS units.
 Potential sources of funding are listed in the "Implementation Strategy" section of this chapter, below.
 However, to the greatest extent possible, NPS would pursue tools of a partnership nature with willing landowners, conservation organizations, land trusts, and other agencies, including matching grants and similar cost-sharing efforts, that could result in lower direct costs to NPS, while still satisfying resource conservation goals and objectives, as well as landowner goals and objectives.